Doberman Pinschers Breeding: How to Choose a Healthy Dobe Puppy

 When will you be able to take your Doberman puppy home?

-So let’s take a look at the timeline from whelping to rehoming a Doberman puppy.
+So let’s look at the timeline from whelping to rehoming a Doberman puppy.

-The first thing to know is that different Doberman breeders have different answers to when their puppies can go home with the new owners.
-As Doberman Talk highlights, this can range anywhere from seven weeks to 11 weeks of age.
+The first thing to know is that Doberman breeders have different answers to when their puppies can go home with their new owners.
+As Doberman Talk highlights, this can range from seven weeks to 11 weeks.

 Why is there such a wide range from one breeder to the next?
 There are several factors involved here.